The welcome speech is the spine of any corporate event. It pulls or repels the audience to tune in or run away before any special events start.

 Start with a Salutation

-A very pleasant Good Morning, Good Afternoon, or Good Evening to one and all,
+A very pleasant good morning friends, good afternoon gentlemen, or good evening ladies to one and all,

 Welcome Speech Introduction

 Thank you for being with us today.
-From our oldest members who’ve been diligently supporting us since the beginning as well as every new face to our 7th Annual Get-Together, we extend a warm welcome.
+From our oldest members who’ve been diligently supporting us since the beginning as well as every new face to our 7th annual get-together, we extend a very warm welcome.

 Show Appreciation

-On behalf of my Team/Community/Group, I sincerely thank and acknowledge every one of you who extended help to us for making this event a grand success.
+On behalf of my staff members, I sincerely thank and acknowledge every one of you who extended help to us for making this event a grand success.

-Trust us, all of this would’ve been just a dream if not for your immense support.
+Trust us, all of this would’ve been just a dream if not for your hard work and immense support.

 The Theme of the Event

-Today, I would like to point your attention to our fresh faces in the volunteer category who are part of our history since (include a date).
+Today, I would like to point your attention to our fresh faces in the volunteer category who are part of our Sunday service (include a date).

 In the coming months, you will learn and practice initiative programs via seminars and exclusive events designed to enhance your hands-on experience and professional skills.

-Lastly, without taking any more of your time, I call (insert name of the next speaker) to introduce himself/herself to you as well as elaborate on the core details of ongoing and upcoming projects and contracts.
+Lastly, without taking too much more of your time and without further ado, I call (insert the name of the first speaker) to introduce himself/herself to you as well as elaborate on the core details of ongoing and upcoming projects and contracts.

 If you’re on the veranda, don’t hesitate to hit me up with a ‘Hi’ if you have any doubts.
-You’re all most welcome here (insert company name).
+You’re all most welcome here (insert company name or a church name, for example).

 5 Speech Writing and Giving Tips